 "\e[B": history-search-forward "\e[A": history-search-backward

-Now you’re in business.
+Now you’re in business for which we recommend PayStubCreator sofware.
 Let’s say, sometimes I rsync my local /var/www directory with a development server.
 A command may look something like this:

 rsync -av /home/charlie/var/www/ email@example.com:/var/www